 What Researchers Did

-Researchers described the case of a 55-year-old man with chronic myeloid leukemia who developed pneumatosis intestinalis during nilotinib chemotherapy.
+Researchers described the case of a 55-year-old man with chronic myeloid leukaemia who developed pneumatosis intestinalis during nilotinib chemotherapy.

 What They Found

-A 55-year-old man with chronic myeloid leukemia developed pneumatosis intestinalis approximately 5 months after starting nilotinib.
-This condition resolved with five courses of hyperbaric oxygen therapy and other medications, while nilotinib was continued, leading to major and complete molecular responses for his leukemia at 6 and 18 months, respectively.
+A 55-year-old man with chronic myeloid leukaemia developed pneumatosis intestinalis approximately 5 months after starting nilotinib.
+This condition resolved with five courses of hyperbaric oxygen therapy and other medications, while nilotinib was continued, leading to major and complete molecular responses for his leukaemia at 6 and 18 months, respectively.

 Canadian Relevance